Zamiell/stardew-valley/Min-Max_Guide.md

 - Craft a chest and take it with you.
 - Make a note of how many iron ore and gold ore you have, if any.
 (They randomly drop from fishing chests.)
 - Retrieve the pickaxe + gems + stone + coal + copper + all but 3 parsnips from the chest.
-  - Leave Jade, Rubies, and Diamonds though since we want to save those for the Skull Caverns.
+  - Leave Jade, Emeralds, Rubies, and Diamonds though since we want to save those for the Skull Caverns.
   - We need 1 parsnip for the bundle, 1 parsnip to ship (optional), and 1 parsnip for Pam (optional).
 - Go to the mines.
 - Place the chest to the left of the elevator.